mabr0wn/docker-django-nginx-postgres-redis-containers/README.md

 1. First, the *web* service is built via the instructions in the *Dockerfile* within the "web" directory
  - Where the Python environment is setup, requirements are installed, and Django applications is fired up on port 8000.
 That port is then fowarded to port 80 on the host environment - e.g., the Docker Machine.
 This service also adds environment variables to the container that are defined in the *.env* file.

+2. The *nginx* service is used for reverse proxy to proxy to foward requests either to Django or the static file directory.
+3. Next, the *postgres*